2017 Community Engagement Fellowships

 Community partner: Dr. Burnad Fatima Natesan, Tamil Nadu Dalit Women’s Movement

-This collaborative project seeks to understand and document the emergence of Dalit women’s activism in the northern part of Tamil Nadu, India, and how that shapes contemporary Dalit feminist struggles.
+This collaborative project sought to understand and document the emergence of Dalit women’s activism in the northern part of Tamil Nadu, India, and how that shapes contemporary Dalit feminist struggles.
 Tamil Nadu, India has been a site of caste-based activism for more than 70 years.
-However, the questions raised by Dalit feminist movements are shaping the political landscape of the region along the lines of gender, lending a new understanding of who political actors are, and what constitutes the everyday labor of activism.
-This project will collect oral histories of Dalit feminist activists as well as build an archive of historical material (visual and aural) that cannot be found in conventional archives pertaining to South Asia.
-The goal is to produce a digitized archive curating these different materials that are accessible to activist groups across South Asia, as well as race activists in North America.
-An additional goal is to produce a booklet in Tamil of activist history and the everyday labor of activism to be disseminated amongst Dalit communities in the region.
-The project ultimately seeks to be in dialogue with similar initiatives emerging from North America that work on race activism.
+However, the questions raised by Dalit feminist movements are shaping the political landscape of the region along the lines of gender, lending a new understanding of who political actors are and what constitutes the everyday labor of activism.
+This project included collecting oral histories of Dalit feminist activists and archiving historical material that cannot be found in conventional archives pertaining to South Asia.
+The goal was to produce a digitized archive of these materials that is accessible to activist groups across South Asia and race activists in North America.
+An additional goal was to produce a booklet in Tamil of activist history and the everyday labor of activism to be disseminated among Dalit communities in the region.
+The project ultimately sought to be in dialogue with similar initiatives emerging from North America that work on race activism.